- haskpy.types.either.Either

 This is a workaround for Python forcefully creating some methods.
 One cannot create objects that don’t have

-and many other methods.
+__eq__,__ge__,__gt__and many other methods.
 They are there and it’s not possible to delete them.
-With this wrapper you can override those methods so that they won’t show up in__dir__
+With this wrapper you can override those methods so that they won’t show up in__dir__listing and if accessed in any way,AttributeErroris raised.
+Note that it just hides the methods, one can still access them asobject.__getattribute__(obj, "__eq__").

 - __hash__ = None¶